Average kinetic energy of gases

 Second, the average translation kinetic energy in the equation above applies only to monatomic gases.
 Examples of monatomic gases are He (helium), Ar (Argon), etc. In addition to monatomic gas, there are also diatomic gases.
 Examples of diatomic gases are O2 (oxygen), N2 (nitrogen), CO (carbon monoxide), etc. There are also polyatomic gases.
 For example, CO2 (carbon dioxide) etc. The monatomic gas consists of only one atom; diatomic gas consists of two atoms, and polyatomic gas consists of many atoms.

-See also Kinetic theory of gases
+See also Moment of force

 Third, the absolute temperature must be stated on the Kelvin (K) scale.
 If the temperature is still in the Celsius scale (oC), change it first to the Kelvin (K) scale.